developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ------

 ### Preferences
-Control various aspects of EHS behavior, security and display settings.
-Preferences tags can appear in any order between the &lt;preferences&gt; &lt;/preferences&gt; tags.
+Control various aspects of EHS behavior, security and display settings corresponding to options configured in the EHS Preferences UI panel.
+Tags of individual preferences can appear in any order, but **must be contained within the &lt;preferences&gt; &lt;/preferences&gt; node**.

 ------